Kable-io/kable-go/internal/openapi/docs/CustomersApi.md

 )

 func main() {
-    kableClientId := "kci_3c90e9ac92c64f31ae8ed84d21e18740" // string | Your client ID, found in the dashboard of your Kable account. kableClientSecret := "sk_test.jI92Cbu0.XeHWdYM1VTLy4oLtGMw8wrmpt5q9d04n" // string | Your `LIVE` or `TEST` secret key.
-Customers exist across all environments, so it does not matter which environment you use to create customers.
-You will be able to record usage data for each customer separately in `LIVE` and `TEST` environments. keys := true // bool | When true, Kable will create API keys for this customer.
-(This is only necessary if you use Kable for authentication.) (optional) stripe := true // bool | When true, Kable will also create and attach a Stripe customer.
+    kableClientId := "kableClientId_example" // string | Your Kable client ID, found in the dashboard of your Kable account. kableClientSecret := "kableClientSecret_example" // string | Your `LIVE` or `TEST` secret key. createCustomerRequestDto := *openapiclient.NewCreateCustomerRequestDto("yourcompanyuser_1234567890", "Awesome Corp", "USD") // CreateCustomerRequestDto |
+    stripe := true // bool | When true, Kable will also create and attach a Stripe customer.
 If your account is not connected to Stripe, the request will fail.
-If you provide a `stripeCustomerId` in the request body, this query parameter will be ignored.  (optional) createCustomerRequest := *openapiclient.NewCreateCustomerRequest("yourcompanyuser_1234567890", "Awesome Corp") // CreateCustomerRequest | Information about the customer you are creating.
-Client IDs should correspond to identifiers in your own application.
-If you are migrating from another authentication system, this is often the same `clientId` that the customer was using before.
-Each client ID must be unique, as Kable uses this field to uniquely identify customers.
-Company names can be edited later in the dashboard, but client IDs cannot be changed.  (optional)
+If you provide a `stripeCustomerId` in the request body, this query parameter will be ignored. (optional) keys := true // bool | When true, Kable will create API keys for this customer.
+(This is only necessary if you use Kable for authentication.) (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.CustomersApi.CreateCustomer(context.Background()).KableClientId(kableClientId).KableClientSecret(kableClientSecret).Keys(keys).Stripe(stripe).CreateCustomerRequest(createCustomerRequest).Execute()
+    resp, r, err := apiClient.CustomersApi.CreateCustomer(context.Background()).KableClientId(kableClientId).KableClientSecret(kableClientSecret).CreateCustomerRequestDto(createCustomerRequestDto).Stripe(stripe).Keys(keys).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `CustomersApi.CreateCustomer``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
     }
-    // response from `CreateCustomer`: CreateCustomer200Response
+    // response from `CreateCustomer`: CustomerResponseWithKeysDto
     fmt.Fprintf(os.Stdout, "Response from `CustomersApi.CreateCustomer`: %v\n", resp)
 }
 ```